Blue0710/Personal_Website/README.md

 # Personal Website

-Simple personal website built with Python and [Flask](http://flask.pocoo.org/).
+Personal website built with Python and [Flask](http://flask.pocoo.org/).
 The deploy is done with [Frozen-Flask](https://pythonhosted.org/Frozen-Flask/) and [Netlify](https://www.netlify.com/).

 ## Development